-The coffee shops are fighting for our favor, and even 7Eleven is now passionate about being able to do something special with the brown beans.
+The coffee shops are fighting for our favour, and even 7Eleven is now passionate about being able to do something special with the brown beans.

 The mission here is not to scare you.
 I love coffee just like you, and 76% of women drink this refreshing drink.
 But does it matter which cup you choose when you want to quench the coffee thirst?

-Some types of coffee are accused of being carcinogenic, others bad for blood sugar, while a third type is highlighted for the inhibitory effect on the development of all kinds of ills like Alzheimer’s, Parkinson’s and type 2 diabetes.
+Some types of coffee are accused of being carcinogenic, others bad for blood sugar, while a third type is highlighted for the inhibitory effect on developing all kinds of ills like Alzheimer’s, Parkinson’s and type 2 diabetes.

 We have talked to a leading coffee scientist Kjeld Hermansen and dietitian Anne Seidelin, who explain what makes your coffee healthy and what makes it the opposite.